globulus/easyflows/README.md

 Each flow has a bundle associated with it that's available to all of its nodes.
 Basically, whenever a Launchable (Post or another Flow) is launched within a Flow, it gets the current Flow bundle mixed in with other extras.

 You may start a flow with a bundle, using *FlowManager#start(Flow, Context, Bundle)*, otherwise an empty bundle will be assigned to it.
-You may add
+You may add data to the flow bundle at any point using *Flow#addToFlowBundle(Bundle)*, and read that data using *Flow#flowBundle* or *FlowManager#currentBundle*.

+##### BundleProducer

+The [BundleProducer](#flowLib/src/main/java/net/globulus/easyflows/BundleProducer.kt) interface tells that an Activity can return a bundle of some kind.
+When an Activity that implements this interface is used to start a Flow or a Post, its bundle is automatically added to the parameter bundle of the Flow/Post being started.
+Check out the demo app PurchaseFlow for a sample usage.

 #### Start